hubtel/programmable-services-sdk-dotnet/src/Hubtel.ProgrammableServices.Sdk/README.md

 - Unified experience for USSD, Web, POS and mobile apps.
 JSON response from this SDK contains properties that are actually needed by Hubtel's Programmable Services API.
 No more "NextRoute", "IsRelease" properties hanging around.
 - Simplified programming pattern.
 A few lines of code can get you up and running.

-In order to get started with Hubtel.ProgrammableServices.Sdk, do the following activities
+In order to get started with Hubtel.ProgrammableServices, do the following activities
-### Install-Package Hubtel.ProgrammableServices.Sdk
+### Install Hubtel.ProgrammableServices

-    Install-Package Hubtel.ProgrammableServices.Sdk
+    Install-Package Hubtel.ProgrammableServices

 ### Add to IServiceCollection in Program.cs or Startup.cs